What to look out for when you invest in UK property this year.

 UPDATED 12 MARCH 2020

 The UK has had quite an eventful start to the year.
 Fresh out of a General Election that saw the Conservatives’ win by a clear majority in Dec 2019 (its second in 2.5 years!), the country finally saw Brexit “get done” once and for all — at least, somewhat**.

 After three years of Brexit-related hubbub, the crossover from Brexit Day on 31 Jan to 1 Feb was, paradoxically, quite undramatic.
 Henceforth, what’s left is for the UK to chart new territories while transitioning out of the EU.

 Between now and the end of the transition period on 31 Dec 2020, most things will remain status quo.
 Some uncertainty is expected as the UK starts to bash out trade, immigration and security matters with the EU and the rest of the world, but regardless of the outcome, the initial uncertainty is expected to settle and then it is business as usual.

-A key milestone slated to occur in Q1 is the implementation of the 3% foreigner stamp duty surcharge — a huge leap from former PM Theresa May’s proposal of 1% — which is widely expected to be enforced on 11 March after the Budget announcement.
+A key milestone slated to occur in Q1 is the implementation of the 2% foreigner stamp duty surcharge — a huge leap from former PM Theresa May’s proposal of 1% — which is will be enforced in April 2021.